jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-016-separate-wait-resource.md

 ### Internal ADRs
 - ADR-006: State Safety and Projection Recovery - similar use of private state flags for recovery
 - ADR-008: Selective Status Field Population Strategy - "You only get what you wait for" principle

-### Research Documents
-- `docs/wait-drift-analysis.md` - Analysis of drift detection requirements for wait resources
-- `docs/wait-drift-research-findings.md` - Confirmed Terraform behavior with depends_on and ignore_changes